 (An example of a subdomain)

-Similarly, if you plan to build a global brand but are just starting out, you can initially point domains that you have registered with different country extensions (e.g. .au, .de, .ru, etc.) to your main website so that all visitors can access the same content until you are ready to expand and create different websites for each country.
+Similarly, if you plan to take your business global but are just starting out, you can initially point domains that you have registered with different country extensions (e.g. .uk, .ca, .ru, etc.) to your main website so that all visitors can access the same content until you are ready to expand and create different websites for each country.

 If you’re trying to decide what kind of domain configuration you should use, here’s a quick guide: